The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 • Local emergency contact and emergency services details

-• When the homeowner is coming home and how they want the house handed back to them
+• When the homeowner comes home and how they want the house handed back to them

 You can download it from the page below!